Explore ways to invest in Cerebras stock as it approaches the Cerebras IPO. Get access to select pre-IPO startups via the Fundrise Innovation Fund.

 Table of Contents

 Recent Cerebras Stock IPO News

 Cerebras Systems is a Sunnyvale, California-based artificial intelligence (AI) company that builds hardware platforms designed to train massive AI models.
 Its supercomputing platform is available in the cloud or on-premises and enables users to:

 Train and fine-tune production AI models quickly and easily.
 Use your data and own your model.
 Train in the cloud or on-premises, pain-free.

-NVIDIA gets the most attention from AI computer processing.
+Nvidia and CoreWeave get the most attention for AI computer processing.
 Think of Cerebras as a startup competitor that makes larger, all-encompassing processing chips with a more integrated design.
 It also builds the hardware and software stack for an integrated AI computing platform.

 The Wafer Scale Engine (WSE) has 850,000 cores and 2.6 trillion transistors and powers its CS-2 AI supercomputer box.
 WSE is the largest computer chip ever deployed.

 Cerebras clusters 64 CS-2 systems to create the largest AI supercomputer, the Condor Galaxy.
 It plans for nine Condor Galaxy deployments by 2024, enabling the Cerebras Cloud service.

 The company attracts mature companies and scientific research labs that need extraordinary computing power to advance their AI training models.
 It also boasts several high-profile AI startups as customers who can scale quickly on the platform.